A HariPo oneshot

 Of course, as the Fates would have it, that was bound to change.
 And it did.

-Not through any fault of Fred's, though.
+Not through any fault of Freddie's, though.

-Freddie cursed to himself as he sat in the Gryffindor Common Room with his sister, getting a little bit of Charms homework done.
-It was one of the few subjects they liked since it was so useful to them (for the obvious, trouble-making reasons).
+Freddie cursed to himself as he sat in the Gryffindor common room with his sister, getting a little bit of Charms homework done.
+It was one of the few subjects they liked since it was so useful to them—for the obvious, troublemaking reasons.
 But he couldn't focus.
 All he could think about was something that had happened earlier at lunch.

 "…sit down with us."
-Roxanne sat back down on the chair and the cushion on the couch sank beside Freddie.
+Roxanne sat back down on the chair, and the cushion on the couch sank beside Freddie.

 Bugger.
 Did Scorpius Malfoy have to show up at this precise moment?